 The program will be administered by the Ohio Development Services Agency.

-In unrelated provisions, Senate Bill 39 also restores a state income tax credit for campaign contributions to candidates for statewide office and the General Assembly and modifies the law governing commercial real estate broker liens.
+Senate Bill 39 also restores a state income tax credit for campaign contributions to candidates for statewide office and the General Assembly and modifies the law governing commercial real estate broker liens.
 Governor DeWine signed the bill into law on December 29, 2020.